hibernate/hibernate-search/README.md

   *  `showcase/library`: a sample application using Hibernate Search in a Spring Boot environment.
 * `legacy`: Legacy code from Search 5.
 This code is not part of the distributed JARs.
 Parts of it will progressively be re-integrated into the main (Search 6+) code base.
-Note that tests in this directory are disabled by default (they are only enabled when the properties `surefire.legacy.skip` and `failsafe.legacy.skip` are set to `false`).
+Note that compilation and tests in this directory are disabled by default (they are only enabled when the property `legacy.skip` is set to `false`).
 When enabled, Elasticsearch integration test in this directory are executed against Elasticsearch 5.6 by default (instead of 6.0).
 * `mapper`: The mappers, i.e. the modules that expose APIs to index and search user entities,